 Virtual assistants and chatbots, now powered by artificial intelligence, are also increasingly finding a place in cdhci.
 They answer patients’ questions, provide medication reminders, and offer mental health support.
 AI can optimize schedules and workload management to ensure each patient receives appropriate care.

 Not only will AI and ML improve patient care, but they will also enhance the efficiency of home care operations.
-Predictive analytics can estimate patient needs, thus efficiently allocating resources to where and when caregivers are needed most.
+Predictive analytics can estimate patient needs, thus efficiently allocating resources to where and when they need caregivers the most.

 Smart Home Technology